Skip to main content

 plt.show()

-The following code segment displays the graph for 20 qubits, a qubit size with an approximated Pauli list.
-There is a clear spike at \(t \approx 2n\) caused by the propagation from the entrance node.
+output The following code segment displays the graph for 20 qubits, a qubit size with an approximated Pauli list.
+There is a clear spike at t2nt \approx 2n caused by the propagation from the entrance node:

-Perhaps the most interesting thing about the glued trees algorithm is that it is a relatively heavy case of using a quantum computer to gain an exponential advantage, usually requiring several executions at different time points to observe the intended result, but it can still be executed effectively on present-day quantum hardware due to the Pauli list cropping.
-I encourage you to try out the algorithm on both a simulator and quantum hardware for various qubit sizes!
+output Because of the Pauli list cropping, you can also run the algorithm with reasonable accuracy on actual quantum hardware by specifying a backend in sample.
+Perhaps the most interesting thing about the glued trees algorithm is that it is a relatively heavy case of using a quantum computer to gain an exponential advantage, usually requiring several executions at different time points to observe the intended result, but it can still execute effectively on present-day quantum hardware due to the Pauli list cropping.
+Suggestion: Try out the algorithm on both a simulator and quantum hardware for various qubit sizes.

 References